chenqian1900/English-Fluency-Journey/README.md

 3. **Prompt ChatGPT:** "Teach me today's mixed-order words, including the grammatical category as if I'm a 6-year-old, "using the list from the database."
 4. **Prompt ChatGPT:** "Tell me a story using today's words."
 5. **Prompt ChatGPT:** "Quiz me on the words I've learned."
-6. **Record the time** "Spent on the entire process in the database."'
+6. **Record the time** "Spent on the entire process in the database."

+# Module 3 - Family Album USA

+### What's this?
+Family Album USA is a popular TV show among Chinese English learners because it's espically made for English learners and recommended by many teachers.